Mathematical Sciences (MAT)

 MAT 401.
 History Of Mathematics.
 4 Hours.

 Introduction to the development of major mathematical concepts.
 History of computation, probability, algebra, geometry, trigonometry, and calculus.
 Evolution and changes in the rigor of mathematics from 1500 B.C.
 Biographies of male and female mathematicians are included.
-Course Information: Prerequisite: MAT 115 with a grade of C or better or equivalent.
+Course Information: Prerequisites: MAT 115 with a grade of C or better or equivalent.

 MAT 403.
 Abstract Algebra.
 4 Hours.